About Brightcove (adapted from Brightcove prospectus):

 In May 2011, Brightcove App Cloud, or App Cloud, was released and expects its first commercial sale in the second half of 2011.
 App Cloud is a software application development and management platform designed to help customers publish and distribute video and other professional digital media through software applications across multiple Internet-connected devices.

 Brightcove generates revenue by offering products to customers on a subscription-based, software as a service, or SaaS, model.
 This description is adapted from Brightcove prospectus.
 This description is not intended to be a recommendation to buy stock from this company.
-We do not claim that all of the statements above were researched and found to be true.
-We present them as a general description based on what the company has said about itself at the time that they submitted their prospectus for an IPO offering.
 To see the company's full description, view their prospectus..